 It’s a WordPress like web-platform with Apps to customize and hone your site exactly as you see fit.
 With Shopify’s App store, you can achieve a staggering level of customization without coding knowledge at all!
 It’s the perfect way to start your own bookstore or self-publishing business.

 Bring on the Holidays!

 Make this year a winner by maximizing your profits, your reach, and your new readers.
 That means taking on a multi-platform, multi-faceted approach to marketing.
-There is no one-size-fits-all solution, but by using Shopify and Lulu’s xPress App to manage your orders, you’ll earn the highest revenues and exercise complete control.
+There is no one-size-fits-all solution, but by using Shopify and Lulu’s Direct app to manage your orders, you’ll earn the highest revenues and exercise complete control.
 And what better gift could there be than a list of new contacts, new buyers, and eager readers waiting for your next email, blog post, or book?
 I can’t think of anything.